Common Questions and Answers About in Vitro Fertilization (IVF)

 - Sperm is provided by the intended father or a donor.

 - The sperm and eggs are combined in the lab for fertilization.

 - The most viable embryo(s) chosen are for implantation.

 - 3-5 days after fertilization, the selected embryo is transferred to the uterus of the intended mother or a gestational carrier.

 - The remaining embryos are frozen for use in the future.

 - Then you wait two weeks to see if the embryo survives the transfer, implants in the uterus.
 A pregnancy test confirms you are pregnant!

-Subsequent IVF cycles involve transfer of a frozen embryo, and waiting to see if pregnancy results.
+Subsequent IVF cycles involve the transfer of a frozen embryo and waiting to see if pregnancy results.